 How can I register for Congress?

-Congress orientation will be held on June 18th at 7:00 p.m. at the extension office.
+Congress orientation will be held in June at NC Cooperative Extension, Henderson County Center.
 If you’re planning to attend Congress, please plan to attend orientation.
 This will also be the day that registration forms are due.
-RSVP to Emily.